-

 American Society of Plastic Surgery member surgeons

-• Are certified by the American Board of Plastic Surgery to perform plastic surgery of the face and all areas of the body.
+- Are certified by the American Board of Plastic Surgery to perform plastic surgery of the face and all areas of the body.

-• Have at least six years of surgical training and experience, with a minimum of three years of plastic surgery.
+- Have at least six years of surgical training and experience, with a minimum of three years of plastic surgery.

-• Only operate in accredited facilities.
+- Only operate in accredited facilities.

-• Fulfill continuing medical education requirements, including standards and innovations in patient safety.
+- Fulfill continuing medical education requirements, including standards and innovations in patient safety.

-Award-Winning Plastic Surgeons
+Award-Winning Plastic Surgeon

-Our physicians have received awards, been awarded Wichita Business Journal’s Excellence in Surgery and 40 Under 40 Awards, and been chosen multiple years as the area’s best doctors.
+Over the years, our physicians have received awards, been awarded Wichita Business Journal’s Excellence in Surgery and 40 Under 40 Awards, and been chosen multiple years as the area’s best doctors.